create3000/x_ite/docs/_posts/components/Layout/Layout.md

 Layout node is used as layout field of LayoutLayer and LayoutGroup nodes.
 Layout provides all parameters required to define the size, location and scale of a 2D rectangular region.

-The Layout node belongs to the **Layout** component and its default container field is *layout.* It is available since X3D version 3.2 or later.
+The Layout node belongs to the **Layout** component and its default container field is *layout.* It is available from X3D version 3.2 or later.

 ## Hierarchy